EnderPey/DUHackathon/README.md

 # Hackathon Event & Housing Portal

 Hello, this project was written for a Hackthon run by the University of Denver, Metro State Univerity and University of Colorado Denver.
 The theme was to develop something that improves campus life, ranging from scheduling and campus navigation to enhancing communication between students, faculty, and administration.
-We chose to rework the housing pages.
+We decided to create ResRelate, a replacement for the current housing portal and information sites.

+Contributers: Ender Peyzner, Jaxon Packer, Wade Massey, Sam Myers, Zach Degidio

+SideNote: We were only able to code for a max 6 hours even though this was a 26 hour event due to most of the team being away for Lacrosse Playoffs and having to drive with no service 10 hours back.

 ---